o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 Define `CreateEntityWithShapeComponent(...)`, which communicates with O3DE EBuses to create a new entity with a component specified by the `typeId` parameter.

 1. Send a request to create a new entity by calling `EditorRequestBus::BroadcastResult(...)`.
 Dispatch the `EditorRequests::CreateNewEntity` event, which creates a new entity and returns its `AZ::EntityId`.
-The new entity's `AZ::EntityId` is stored in.
+The new entity's `AZ::EntityId` is stored in `newEntityId`.

 2. If the user entered a name in the input field, update the entity's name.

    - Get the name of the entity by calling `text()`, and store it in `entityName`.

-   - If the user enabled the check box to apply a suffix of the component's name to the entity's name, query the component's name.
+   - If the user enabled the checkbox to apply a suffix of the component's name to the entity's name, query the component's name.
 Call `EditorComponentAPIBus::BroadcastResult(...)` and dispatch the `EditorComponentAPIRequests::FindComponentTypeNames` event, which finds the component names of the provided list and stores them in `componentNames`.

    - Format the name and suffix, if any.